Cart (empty) 0

 1. the excipient

-The excipient (basic material) is very important since it can represent, for example, 80% of the whole product.
-It is also important because it is, in large part, the cause of the quality and effectiveness of the product.
+The excipient (base material) is very important, since it can make up 80% of the product, for a cream for example.
+It is also important because it is largely responsible for the quality and effectiveness of the product.

-We now understand why it is best to have an excipient based on raw vegetable fat (mostly virgin oils) or natural waxes that are themselves a mine of active principles rather than paraffin oil without any positive action.
+We now understand why it is preferable to have an excipient based on raw vegetable fats (most often virgin oils) or natural waxes, which are themselves a mine of active ingredients, rather than paraffin oil with no positive action.

-The active principles that enter into the composition of productsbio cosmetics can be very varied: clay, trace elements, vitamins, fruits, vegetables, essential oils. they must of course be of natural origin.
+The active ingredients used in organic cosmetics can be very varied : clay, trace elements, vitamins, fruit, vegetables, essential oils, etc. They must, of course, be of natural origin.

-Additivesbio cosmetics must be limited to the essential. no coloring to attract the eye or perfume to mask unpleasant odors.
+Additives in organic cosmetics must be limited to the essentials.
+No colouring agents to attract the eye or perfumes to mask unpleasant smells.

 15 rules if you do not use organic cosmetics

-1 Remove from your bathroom cabinet which is not essential, avoiding double products.
+1 Remove non-essential items from your bathroom cupboard, avoiding duplicate products.

-2 Avoid baby wipes, which can contain parabens and propylene glycol.
+2 Avoid baby wipes, which may contain parabens and propylene glycol.

-3 If you make a daily shampoo, try to space your next shampoos one day or two and check the difference.
+3 If you shampoo every day, try spacing out your next shampoos by a day or two and check the difference.

-5 Avoid unnecessary use of high sun protection products.
+5 Avoid using products with a high sun protection factor unnecessarily.

-7 Clean your face with floral water or cold water instead of using a lotion.
+7 Cleanse your face with floral water or cold water rather than lotion.

-8 Everyone reads food labels, so take the habit of doing the same with cosmetics.
+8 Everyone reads food labels, so get into the habit of doing the same with cosmetics.

-9 If you want to be sure that a cosmetic is organic, look for the logo. words like biological, natural and hypoallergenic generally do not mean much in the beauty industry.
+9 If you want to be sure that a cosmetic is organic, look for the logo.
+Words like organic, natural and hypoallergenic don't usually mean much in the beauty industry.

 10 Follow the directions and use only what you need.

-11 Remove non-biotic hygienic pads and towels.
-Cotton is bleached with chlorine. preferably use 100% pure cotton and ogm-free products.
+11 Eliminate non-organic tampons and sanitary towels.
+Cotton is bleached with chlorine.
+Preferably use products made from 100% pure cotton and without GMOs.

-13 If you cannot give up nail polish, protect the cuticles with oil.
-Although the part of the nail you see is dead, it is still porous and can absorb the chemicals used in varnish and dissolvent, such as toluene, acetone and formaldehyde. favor the use of varnish without formaldehyde, without toluene and without colophane.
+13 If you can't give up nail varnish, protect your cuticles with oil.
+Although the part of the nail you see is dead, it is still porous and can absorb the chemicals used in nail varnish and polish remover, such as toluene, acetone and formaldehyde.
+Choose varnishes that are formaldehyde-, toluene- and rosin-free.

-14 Most lipsticks contain oil derivatives. try bee wax, vegetable oils or vitamin e.
+14 Most lipsticks contain petroleum derivatives.
+Try brands based on beeswax, vegetable oils or vitamin E.

-15 Concerning deodorants, there are now more natural products on the market.
-Do not hesitate to try several before finding the one that suits you.
+15 As far as deodorants are concerned, there are now more natural products on the market.
+Don't hesitate to try several before finding the one that's right for you.

 Original file /www.guardian.co.uk/chemicalworld/